These guidelines and tips will help you have a home that feels well put together and beautiful…your next level home!

 2. EMPHASIS

 In a bedroom, usually the bed wall is the focal point.
-In this bedroom the wall treatment and accent color create a beautiful focal point.

 2. SCALE and PROPORTION